PlatONnetwork/docs/docs/离线PlatON MTool使用手册.md

 >
 > address: pledge observation wallet file
 >
-> amount: pledge amount, no less than 100000lat- pledge threshold, no more than 8 decimal places (use free amount pledge)
+> amount: pledge amount, no less than 100000LAT-pledge threshold, no more than 8 decimal places (use free amount pledge)
 >
-> restricted amount: not less than 100000lat-pledge threshold, no more than 8 decimal places (using locked balance pledge)
+> restricted amount: not less than 100000LAT-pledge threshold, no more than 8 decimal places (using locked balance pledge)
 >
-> autoamount: Not less than 100000lat-Priority to use the lock-up balance staking, if the lock-up balance is not enough for the staking deposit, then use free amount staking
+> autoamount: Not less than 100000LAT-Priority to use the lock-up balance staking, if the lock-up balance is not enough for the staking deposit, then use free amount staking
 >
 > benefit_address: benefit account to receive block-packing reward and staking reward
 >